-When it comes to starting fires in the wild, I can’t think of any options as cheap, light-weight, and fool-proof as homemade Vaseline cotton balls.
-Vaseline cotton balls almost guarantee you a fire, even in adverse conditions.
-Here’s how to make and use them.
+When it comes to starting fires in the wild, I can’t think of any option as cheap, light-weight, and fool-proof as homemade petroleum jelly cotton balls.
+Petroleum jelly cotton balls almost guarantee me a fire, even in adverse conditions.
+In this report, I describe how I make and use them.

 Searching for a Fire Starter

-I’ve had a long search for a foolproof fire starter I could keep in my survival kits — a tinder almost guaranteed to produce and hold a durable flame, even in rain or wind, and to produce it from a spark.
+I’ve had a long search for a foolproof fire starter I could keep in my survival kits — a tinder almost guaranteed to produce and hold a durable flame, even in wind or rain, and to produce it from a spark.

 I have also scoured the Internet for homemade options.
 One idea I liked was corrugated cardboard rolled into cylinders and soaked in paraffin.
 I made a few batches, and they worked pretty well.
 My complaint was that they couldn’t take a spark from a firesteel and they tended to be heavier and bulkier than I wanted.
 I’ve also seen egg carton versions of the same thing, toilet paper roll variants, stuffed drinking straws, etc. My same complaints stand against those.

 Then I stumbled across a suggestion that a cotton ball impregnated with petroleum jelly makes an outstanding fire starter.
 I was intrigued.